Saturday, May 10, 2008

 Sauté till the tomatoes are soft and mushy with no raw smell.

-Add a little turmeric, add salt and mix well
+Add Turmeric powder, salt and mix well

-Sauté for 2-3 minutes and cover and cook.
+Once you have mixed it nicely, cover and cook.
 Intermittently remove the cover and give it a good stir.
 You don’t need to add water as bottle gourd releases water on cooking.
 If the bottlegourd is dried up or not that fresh you may need to add little water while cooking.

 Now crumble the fried bori on top